XuecaiHu/Meta-SR-Pytorch/README.md

 * imageio
 * cv2
 *note that if you use another version of pytorch (>0.4.0), you can rewrite the dataloader.py

+# Update notes
+2019/12/06   I rewrite the input_matrix_wpn function in trainer.py.
+Since the offset is repeated, there are many repeated weight prediction.
+I remove them.
+In the metardn, we use repeated_weights to extend a small matrix to a matrix with same size of the feature maps.

 # Install and run demo
 1. download the code